Year Round Beers

 Dark, full-bodied ale with a prominent smoked malt flavor.

 A lightly spiced pumpkin ale, brewed with local pumpkins and blue hubbard squash from the Smiarowski Farm in Sunderland.
-Usually on tap from late October into November.
+Usually on tap from early October into November.

 Salamander Crossing Lager

 A smooth amber lager fermented at ale temperatures.
 Hopped with sterling and crystal hops.
 Named after Amherst’s famous salamander tunnels located in the northern part of town.